PetLabCo Logo

 What Is Pancreatitis In Dogs?

-Pancreatitis is when the pancreas of a dog becomes inflamed and can range from mild to severe.
+Pancreatitis is when a dog’s pancreas becomes inflamed, and it can range from mild to severe.

-The pancreas sits very close to the stomach and helps the body process food by releasing enzymes that aid digestion.
-These enzymes don’t (and shouldn’t) become active until they’ve reached the intestines.
-However, when the pancreas becomes inflamed, these enzymes become active in, or on immediate release, from the pancreas which can cause incredible pain and discomfort for a dog.
+The pancreas sits close to the stomach and plays an important role in helping your dog process food by releasing enzymes that aid digestion.
+Normally, these enzymes don’t activate until they reach the intestines.
+However, when the pancreas becomes inflamed, those enzymes can become active too early — in or near the pancreas itself — which can cause discomfort and internal irritation.

 • Diarrhea